openhab/openhab-addons/bundles/org.openhab.binding.ambientweather/README.md

 Automatic discovery is currently not supported due to the lack of weather station model information in the Ambient Weather API.

-## Binding Configuration

-No binding configuration is needed.

 ## Thing Configuration

 ### Bridge Thing Configuration

 The Bridge thing requires a valid application Key and API key.
-Application and API keys can be obtained through your `ambientweather.net` dashboard.
+Application and API keys can be obtained on the *My Account* page of your `ambientweather.net` dashboard.
-For the application key, you will need to send an email to the Ambient Weather support email address on your dashboard.
-Please indicate in your request that the application key is for openHAB.
-The application key requests usually are fulfilled within 24 hours.

 ### Weather Station Thing Configuration